the-anna-project/annad/doc/concept/connection.md

 be found out which behaviors are near to the surrounding area of a given behavior within the multi dimensional connection space.
 That way behavior can be mapped and aligned to matching behaviors.
-Further it needs to be known where to forward impulses to when walking through connection paths.
+Further it needs to be known where to forward signals to when walking through connection paths.
 The following key maps behavior coordinates to it's CLG ID.

 ```